-In the 1980s, thanks in part to horror magazines knowing what teenage boys like and in part to the rise of deliberately camp straight-to-video horror movies like Hollywood Chainsaw Hookers and Sorority Babes in the Slime Bowl-A-Rama, several actresses with a willingness to take their tops off and scream loudly built substantial film careers.
+In the 1980s, thanks in part to horror magazines knowing what teenage boys like and in part to the rise of deliberately camp straight-to-video horror movies such as Sorority Babes in the Slime Bowl-A-Rama, several actresses with a willingness to take their tops off and scream loudly built substantial film careers.
 Most popular among them was Linnea Quigley, a diminutive rock chick with burning ambition, who seized the opportunity presented by her stage-stealing striptease in Return of the Living Dead to become something of a genre icon.
 She was far from being the best actress among the Scream Queens, and she wasn’t the sexiest – but Linnea had something, and even now has a following.

 The tape goes on to have Linnea working out by the pool with a bunch of zombies who had been chasing her, which kills another ten minutes.
 At this point, even the horniest teenage boy will probably be struggling.
 Eventually, Linnea is joined by a handful of linger-clad friends (none of them fellow Scream Queens) for more feeble exercise before the film introduces a slasher movie tone for the final section.